Enterprise Architecture Governance Guide Includes

-- Enterprise Architect serve the Stakeholder, identify the best possible change, and guide the Implementers to deliver the expected value.
+- Enterprise Architects serve the Stakeholder, identify the best possible change, and guide the Implementers to deliver the expected value.

 Effective governance nets down to direction and control

 - Direct the architects when they develop the architecture

 - Controls ensure they followed direction